Welcome to Take My Money, a column where we geek out about our favorite products.

 Vaporfly’s score four-percent energy savings per foot fall in comparison to other racing shoes like the Adidas Adizero Adios 3 shoe (1), which basically means you’re spending less gas per step than you would wearing another shoe.

 Your shoes can’t do all the work, but they can enable you to run faster for the same effort.
-It might be the shoes, it might be placebo—what I can confirm?
-Running feels noticeably easier in my trusty Vaporflys.
+It might be the shoes, it might be placebo.
+What I can confirm?
+Running feels noticeably easier in my Vaporflys.

 The Bottom Line

-Nike Zoom X Vaporfly Next%2 is arguably one of the fastest running shoes money can buy.
+Nike Zoom X Vaporfly is arguably one of the fastest running shoes money can buy.
 They’ve earned the high price tag by giving runners an unparalleled comfy and snappy ride, boasting four-percent energy savings per step.
-If you, too, feel the need for speed, you won’t regret taking these zippy runners for a spin.
+If you, too, feel the need for speed, you won’t regret taking these zippy running shoes for a spin.